Living with hearing loss

 National Institute on Deafness and Other Communication Disorders (NIDCD) website.
 Assistive devices for people with hearing, voice, speech, or language disorders.

 National Institute on Deafness and Other Communication Disorders website.
-Hearing loss and older adults.
+Age-related hearing loss (presbycusis).

 Nieman CL, Lin FR, Agrawal Y. Geriatric otology: population health and clinical implications.
 In: Flint PW, Francis HW, Haughey BH, et al, eds.
 Cummings Otolaryngology: Head and Neck Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 133.